 3) Wind Load Requirements.
 The engineer will make notations for hurricane straps, rods and tie downs as well as nailing patterns to meet this requirement

 4) VE or AE Zone – related to wind load, but V zone must also address tide and wave action.
 The engineer will dictate if breakaway walls, hydrostatic vents and bracing are needed for your foundation.

-Want to take a deep dive into coastal construction?
+Want to take an even deeper dive into coastal construction?
 Go to the FEMA website and download their comprehensive Coastal Construction Manual (PDF):